akngs/ZenPDF/README.md

 ## Features

 - No title bar
-- No decoration
+- No decorations
-- No margin
+- No margins
 - No ads
-- No tracking
+- No trackers
 - No bullshit

 ## Shortcuts